south-lacrosse/www-dev/docs/end-season.md

 1. If you need to do a restore you can use the full backup we did when copying from production to staging, so `./run-sql.sh backups/full-www.sql`.
 If the database has changed since then you should so a new full backup `./full-backup.sh`, and use that if you need to restore.
 1. Load up the new history tables with `./run-sql.sh ../sub/stg/bin/backups/slh-...sql.gz`
-1. Update the history pages with `wp semla history update-pages`
+1. Update the history pages with `wp history update`
-1. Run `wp semla history stats` to make sure it matches staging after stats.
+1. Run `wp history stats` to make sure it matches staging after stats.
 1. Test everything to make sure it's OK.
 1. If you did a Git checkout on the staging website remember to checkout the Git branch.
 1. If you have added new competitions or groups then you will need to update the History page to link to the newly generated pages.
 This page is manually created in order to be able to completely control the design.